teddyling/RecipeNE/README.md

 ## Technology
 This website is developed on **Node.js**, primarily utilizing JavaScript and TypeScript.
-This website is built based on **microservice** principles.
+This website is built based on **microservice** principles, and has been deployed on a **DigitalOcean Managed Kubernetes cluster**.

 The front-end of the website employs the following framework(s):
 - **React**